ivanovsaleksejs/leds/README.md

 ## Running

 ### Server
+You can start server by running

+`yarn server`

+Or you can register it as systemd item.
 Create leds.service from example.
 Create a symlink to it in /etc/systemd/system and enable it with

 `sudo systemctl enable leds`